sipa/writeups/uniform-range-extraction/README.md

 and a number in range *[0,n<sub>2</sub>)*?
-This problem appears in certain hash table variations (such as [Cuckoo Filters](https://en.wikipedia.org/wiki/Cuckoo_filter) and [Ribbon Filters](https://arxiv.org/abs/2103.02515)), where both a table position and another hash of each data elements are needed.
+This problem appears in certain hash table variations (such as [Cuckoo Filters](https://en.wikipedia.org/wiki/Cuckoo_filter) and [Ribbon Filters](https://arxiv.org/abs/2103.02515)), where both a table position and another hash of each data element are needed.

 It's of course possible to compute multiple hashes, for example using prefixes like *x<sub>i</sub> = H(i || input)*, and using *extract* on each.